lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/creating-directives.md

 However, instead of _returning_ a value to render, the directive controls what gets rendered to its location in the DOM.

-Internally, lit-html uses the [`Part`](https://lit-html.polymer-project.org/api/interfaces/_lit_html_.part.html) interface to represent the dynamic DOM associated with a binding.
+Internally, lit-html uses the {% api-lit-html-1 "Part" %} interface to represent the dynamic DOM associated with a binding.
 A directive has access to the `Part` associated with its binding.
 For example, it can find the current value of the part and set a new value for the part.

 To create a directive, pass a factory function to lit-html's `directive` function: